-- double bypass surgery – connecting the small bowel to the bile duct or gall bladder to redirect the bile around the blockage, and connecting a part of the bowel to the stomach to bypass the duodenum so the stomach can empty properly
+- bypass surgery – connecting the small bowel to the bile duct or gall bladder to redirect the bile around the blockage, and connecting a part of the bowel to the stomach to bypass the duodenum so the stomach can empty properly

 - gastroenterostomy – connecting the stomach to the jejunum (middle section of the small bowel)

-- venting gastrostomy – connecting the stomach to an artificial opening on the abdomen so waste can be collected in a bag outside the body.
+- venting gastrostomy – connecting the stomach to an opening on the abdomen so waste can be collected in a small bag outside the body.